iterative/dvc.org/content/docs/command-reference/exp/show.md

 └───────────────────────┴──────────────┴─────────┴────────────────────────┴──────────────────┘
 ```

-You can also filter out the metrics and parameters that didn't change:
+You can also filter out the metrics and parameters that are the same
+across the shown experiments:

 ```dvc
 $ dvc exp show --only-changed